-To discover browse-only collections we’ll need to visit the Card Catalog we discussed in a previous lesson.
+To discover browse-only collections we’ll need to visit the Card Catalog.
 To find the Card Catalog you can select it from the dropdown under Search in the top menu.

-The best way to locate non-searchable collections that may be of interest to you is to search for a location you are researching in on this page.
-Let’s pretend that we are researching an ancestor in Oklahoma in 1890 and see what we can find.
+The best way to locate non-searchable collections that may be of interest to you is to search for a location you are researching in this card catalog.
+Let’s pretend that we are researching an ancestor in Oklahoma in the 1890s and see what we can find.

 But as we move further down the page, and click on a collection that looks promising (Oklahoma, U.S., Land Run and other Land Records, 1889-1926) we find that no search box is presented to us.
-We’ve stumbled across a browse-only collection.
+We’ve stumbled across an unindexed and browse-only collection.

-But stumbling across one is significant – because we’ve just found a treasure trove of information that would never come up in a search on Ancestry’s site.
+But stumbling across one is significant – because we’ve just found a treasure trove of information that will not come up in a search on Ancestry’s site.
 This collection could contain information about our ancestor that we would have missed no matter how many searches we did for them.

-But the lack of search capabilities will make our job a bit more difficult.
+But this lack of search capabilities will also make our job a bit more difficult.
 Without a search box we’re going to have to dig through these records just like they did in the “old” days.